 They start out fantasizing about revenge, says Meloy.

-"So the fantasy is one where the teenager starts to identify with other individuals who have become school shooters and have used violence as a way to solve their problem," he says.
+"So the fantasy is one where the teenager starts to identify with other individuals who have become school shooters and have used violence," he says.

 These days, Meloy adds, it's easy for a troubled kid to go online and research how previous shooters planned and executed their attacks.